 In the last few years, “microbiome” has become a buzzword.
 We know the gut houses a universe of microbes—some of which are benevolent, others not so much.
-We also know that babies born via Cesarean are at a greater risk for noncommunicable diseases and have an increased risk of asthma, allergies, autoimmune disorders, and obesity.1 One theory for this is that Cesarean babies don’t get the same “bacterial baptism” as their counterparts who undergo a vaginal birth.
+We also know that babies born via Cesarean are at a greater risk for noncommunicable diseases and have an increased risk of asthma, allergies, autoimmune disorders, and obesity[1][2].
+One theory for this is that Cesarean babies don’t get the same “bacterial baptism” as their counterparts who undergo a vaginal birth.
 The vaginal tract contains a unique microbiome of bacteria, protozoa, viruses, and fungi.
 According to this theory, babies who undergo a vaginal birth get a thorough dose of these microorganisms on their way out.
-As a result of belief in this theory, a trend called “vaginal seeding” has cropped up in some birth communities.
+Could vaginal seeding reduce C-section-born children’s risk of obesity and more?

 Vaginal seeding is the practice of inoculating a cotton swab with vaginal fluids to transfer microbes to a newborn infant.
 In theory, it’s a pretty convincing practice.
 Why wouldn’t it be helpful?
 Studies, however, find contradictory results.